magpie-ea/magpie-site/getting-started/deployment.markdown

 	...
 }
 ```

+You can then run the experiment by opening `index.html` in the browser in your local machine, and invite participants to finish the experiment.
 ### Backend
 This time, the server needs to be deployed on the local machine instead of online.
 To simplify the deployment, [Docker](https://www.docker.com/) is used.
+The following are detailed instructions for the deployment.

 #### First-time installation (requires internet connection)